adityakalra424/cryptonite_taskphase_adityakalra/Digesting Documentation/Learning from Documentation.md

 # Learning From Documentations
 ## INTRODUCTION
 In the 1st challenge,The program for the challenge is `/challenge/challenge`, and we will need to invoke it properly in order for it to give you the flag.We need to use the documentation of the program to use the program correctly.
 THE DOCUMENTATION:Welcome to the documentation for /challenge/challenge!
 To properly run this program, you will need to pass it the argument of `--giveflag`.
-Good luck!
 ## CODE
 ```BASH
 hacker@man~learning-from-documentation:~$ /challenge/challenge --giveflag